Address:

 05/2016–04/2017

-The project included, aside from construction and specialised restoration works, the installation of all utility, electrical, air handling and security networks, equipping the building with furniture and lighting, and the installation of an educational exhibition display using the latest presentation technologies.
+The project included, in addition to the construction and professional restoration works, the setting of all utility, electrical, HVAC and security networks and systems, the furnishing of the building with furniture and lighting, and the installation of a multimedia exhibition using the most advanced technologies.

 Multimedia tools in the Visitors and Interpretation Center: